Special K Bars are the ultimate no-bake dessert! You can make them in 15 minutes, and fans of peanut butter and chocolate will LOVE them!

 Pour the chocolate mixture over the peanut butter mixture, and spread it evenly using an offset spatula.

 Finally, lift the parchment paper out of the pan, and cut the bars with a sharp knife.
-I find that a large kitchen knife is best for this (I LOVE my santoku knife and use it for everything.)
+I find that a large kitchen knife is best for this.
+The only thing left to do is dig in!

 Your hands are your best tools!
-Place your hand inside a plastic zip-top bag (spray the bag first lightly with cooking spray) and press down on the peanut butter layer to put it into one even layer.
+Place your hand inside a plastic baggie (spray the bag first lightly with cooking spray) and press down on the peanut butter layer to put it into one even layer.
 I find this is much easier than using a spatula, and the mixture won’t stick to your hand thanks to the plastic bag.

 Place the pan into the refrigerator for 30 minutes, then cut the bars into squares.

-Special K Bars
+Special K Bars (No-Bake)

 Ingredients